abinit/abinit/doc/guide/optic.md

   * 2) Column 1 - energy(eV), column 2 - real part of the ab component of the frequency dependent linear dielectric tensor.
   * 3) Column 1 - energy(eV), column 2 - absolute value of the ab component of the frequency dependent linear dielectric tensor.

 In the header of the file you can find information about the calculation.
-Some results for GaAs(LiF???) are presented in this document to show what can be expected.

 #### **4.2.
 Non-linear optical response data files**